Artificial IntelligenceTechnology

 03- Advancements in Technology

-AI technology is rapidly advancing, with new innovations in machine learning, computer vision, and natural language processing.
-This is creating new opportunities for AI in agriculture, such as predictive crop management and disease detection.
+AI technology is rapidly advancing, with innovations in machine learning, computer vision, and natural language processing.
+This is creating new opportunities for AI solutions for agriculture, such as predictive crop management and disease detection.

 04- Government Initiatives